GMW2022 was organised with the support of the Indonesia G20 Presidency

 GMW national coordinators

 GMW national coordinators are full or regular OECD/INFE members.
+You can find the list of the current GMW National Coordinating institutions here.
 In countries where no OECD/INFE full or regular member exists, public authorities are invited to take the leading role in the coordination of the GMW campaign.
+Please get in touch with the GMW Secretariat if you are interested in coordinating GMW in your country.
 GMW national coordinators are expected to carry out the following tasks, if possible and appropriate, according to national circumstances:

 - Ex-ante coordination: identifying GMW initiatives planned in the home country by public, private and non-profit institutions, encouraging coordination among involved parties, and reporting expected GMW activities in the country to the GMW Secretariat through the pre-form;